LelsersLasers/UnderwaterWorld/README.md

         - Fix red and blue `vt`s?
             - I think caused by the `.jpg` instead of `.png`?
 - Resizing
+- Preformance
+    - What is making it slow on the web??
 - Better terrain generation
     - Coloring terrain
     - More phsyically plausible